 When you use an outside expert, you have someone to check their work.
 They have no skin in the game beyond wanting to help you comply with regulations, avoid fines, and protect your workers.
 They don’t want the top job, and they don’t know or get involved with internal politics.
 They can bring their experience and ideas to the table without holding back.

 What a Safety Consulting Company Can Offer

 Who is this fresh pair of eyes ready and able to breathe new life into your safety program?
 They’re a safety consultant<https://bes-corp.com/berg-compliance-services-overview/>.

 What is a safety consultant?
-Safety consultants are EHS professionals who visit companies like yours and assess your safety plan against local, state, and federal safety regulations.
+Safety consultants are EHS professionals who visit companies like yours and assess or build your safety plan against OSHA health and safety regulations.
 Being an eagle-eyed, independent expert, they spot strengths, weaknesses, and opportunities in your safety plan.
 They then help you outline a path towards a safer, fully-compliant workplace.